AadithyanRaju/DVWA-Solutions/Bruteforce/Easy.md

 So we searched for incorrect passwords so all incorrect passwords are marked 1

 the the password for admin user is ``password``.

+Simmilarly there are few other users in the database their passwords are

+* admin:password
+* 1337:charley
+* gordonb:abc123
+* Pablo:letmein
+* Smithy:password